 Gutsch - where to buy?
 And how expensive is Gutsch?

-- The Gutsch Cooperative sells to its cooperative members.
+- The Gutsch cooperative sells to its cooperative members

 - Cooperative members serve Gutsch in their establishments and/or can resell Gutsch to private individuals.

-- List of sales points
+- List of retail outlets

 The Gutsch Cooperative